 This workshop is for everyone who wants to positively change his organization and needs answers to those questions:

-- How to manage resistance by modifying the way of thinking about change?
+- How to manage resistance by modifying our way of thinking about change?

 - How can you transform an organization in an Agile way?